dptechnics/DPT-Board-OS2/README.md

 6. When the OS is compiled you can find an image in `bin/targets/ar71xx/generic/lede-ar71xx-generic-dpt-module-v1-squashfs-sysupgrade.bin`
 7. Copy the file to the `/tmp` directory on your DPT-Module
 8. Run `sysupgrade -n -v /tmp/lede-ar71xx-generic-dpt-module-v1-squashfs-sysupgrade.bin` to upgrade your DPT-Module.
 Be aware that all settings and files will be lost.

+## Login to your DPT-Module/DPT-Board

+The DPT-Board OS has a default root account:

+username: root
+password: dptechnics

+Make sure that you change the root password to one of your own to make the board secure.
+You can do this by logging in through SSH and issuing the `passwd` command.

 ## Requirements

 You need to have installed gcc, binutils, bzip2, flex, python, perl, make,